 Chogi, Jidu and Ferdos climb into the UNICEF car, Chogi goes in the front with me to see better.
 There is total silence.
 No one is saying anything, except for the driver reporting our movements to the radio room.
 Three pair of eyes peer out through the windows.

 In the PoC, Khamisa sees the UNICEF logo on the car and starts walking towards it, then dashes along the last ten meters until the vehicle has made its final stop.
 The door opens and Jidu runs into his mother’s arms.
 Ferdos is just seconds behind and is immediately embraced.
 Tears are running down everyone’s cheeks when Chogi jumps down from the front seat and is immediately picked up and kissed.
 They are finally together again as a family.

 Across South Sudan UNICEF and partners are committed to making families whole again.
 Since the conflict began in December 2013 close to 6,000 children have been reunited with their parents or caregiver.
 Still, 15,000 children remain separated from their families or are missing.

-The whole para will now be: Across South Sudan UNICEF and partners are committed to making families whole again.
+Across South Sudan UNICEF and partners are committed to making families whole again.
 Since the conflict began in December 2013 close to 6,000 children have been reunited with their parents or caregivers.
 Still, 15,000 children remain separated from their families or are missing.

 Mary, my child protection colleague in Malakal said to me after the reunification that she cries happy tears every time she sees a family made whole again.
 “There is something special about those moments, and you forget all the hours of hard work going into every case and every family,” she says.
 We filmed this reunification to document this magical moment and I still get goosebumps when I’m watching it.
 Take a look yourself.